jeffrom/tunk/README.md

 ## install

 tunk depends on git being available in the system $PATH.
+It also depends on [scdoc](https://git.sr.ht/~sircmpwn/scdoc).

 From source: